LEARNING PROGRAM

 ENGLISH AS A SECOND LANGUAGE

-The school recognises that students from non-English speaking background sinter our school with proficiency in their mother tongue, valuable life experiences, and varying degrees of formal schooling but without full proficiency of the English Language in its written and oral forms.
-The school’s mission is to assist these students to acquire or to improve their written and oral communicative skills in English.
-The aim is to enable new students to become independent and confident listeners, speakers, readers, and writers in the English language, to become full participants in the academic programmes of the school, and to integrate quickly in all school activities.
+The school recognises that students from non-English-speaking backgrounds enter with strong proficiency in their mother tongue, valuable life experiences, and varying levels of formal schooling — but may lack full proficiency in written and spoken English.
+Our mission is to help these students acquire and improve their English communication skills, both oral and written.
+The goal is to enable them to become independent and confident listeners, speakers, readers, and writers of English.
+Through this support, students are empowered to fully participate in the school’s academic programmes and to integrate smoothly into all school activities.

 THE HOLISTIC LEARNING PROGRAMME